Tony Benn: Plaques

 During his final years in Parliament, Benn placed three plaques within the Houses of Parliament.
 Two are in a room between the Central Lobby and Strangers' Gallery that holds a permanent display about the suffragettes.
 The first was placed in 1995.
 The second was placed in 1996 and is dedicated to all who work within the Houses of Parliament.

 The third is dedicated to Emily Wilding Davison, who died for the cause of "Votes for women", and was placed in the broom cupboard next to the Undercroft Chapel, where Davison is said to have hidden during the night of the 1911 census in order to establish her address as the House of Commons.

 In 2011, Benn unveiled a plaque in Highbury, North London, to commemorate the Peasants' Revolt of 1381.

 Legacy

 In Bristol, where Benn first served as a member of parliament, a number of tributes exist in his honour.
 A bust of him was unveiled in Bristol's City Hall in 2005.
 In 2012 Transport House on Victoria Street, headquarters of Unite the Union's regional office, was officially renamed Tony Benn House and opened by Benn himself.
 As of 2015 he appears, alongside other famous people associated with the city, on the reverse of the Bristol pound's £B5 banknote.

-Benn told the Socialist Review in 2007:I'd like to have on my gravestone: "He encouraged us."
-I'm proud to have been in the parliament that introduced the health service, the welfare state and voted against means testing.
-I did my maiden speech on nationalising the steel industry, put down the first motion for the boycott of South African goods, and resigned from the shadow cabinet in 1958 because of their support for nuclear weapons.

-I think you do plant a few acorns, and I have lived to see one or two trees growing: gay rights, freedom of information, CND.
-I'm not claiming them for myself but you feel you have encouraged other people and see the arguments developing.

-I'm not ashamed of making mistakes.
-I've made a million mistakes and they're all in the diary.
-When we edit the diary—which is cut to around 10 per cent—every mistake has to be printed because people look to see if you do.
-I would be ashamed if I thought I'd ever said anything I didn't believe to get on, but making mistakes is part of life, isn't it?